Groupoids, imaginaries and internal covers

-Consider $ACF_L$, the theory of algebraically closed fields containing a field $L$.
+\tsec{Groupoids in ACF} Consider $ACF_L$, the theory of algebraically closed fields containing a field $L$.
+Let $L^a$ be the algebraic closure of $L$.
 Every concrete groupoid is equivalent to a a subgroupoid with finitely many objects in each equivalence class.
 The question essentially reduces to concrete groupoids with finitely many objects.

 If $L$ is real-closed, the Galois group $Aut(L^a/L)$ is $\Zz/2\Zz$, and admits nontrivial central extensions $1 \to Z \to E^a \to Aut(L^a/L) \to 1$. $E^a$ lifts to an extension $E$ of $Aut(K/L)$ (where $K \models ACF_L$.)
 The sequence $1 \to Z \to E \to Aut(K) \to 1$ is not split, any more than the $E^a$-sequence.
 As in \exref{gext} there exists a finite internal cover $M$ of $ACF_L$ with $Aut(M)=E$.
 The concrete groupoid corresponding to $M$ cannot be equivalent to a canonical one.